esmaackgz/WHO-IS/README.md

 These values were cleaned before publishing.

 Fill them only on your own computer.
-Do not commit real email addresses, Gmail app passwords, API keys, tokens, or other secrets to GitHub.
+Do not commit real email addresses, Gmail app passwords, API keys, tokens or other secrets to GitHub.

 ## Alert Flow